kencormican/milestoneProjectFour/README.md

 - On Profile and Contact form templates noted that I cannot apply margin or padding to columns or rows.
 Used flexbox css to resolve spacing issue on contact details.
 Margin and padding problems related to incorrect use of Bootstrap helper classes.
 - After I introduced a modal confirmation window for the category delete opeartion I noted that the delete function was no longer deleting the appropriate category, rather the first category in the database.
 Problem was due to same modal id being data target and resolved through use of template logic to tag each modal with unique idenifier.
 - When first implementing toast messages I found that the toast was not rendering cleanly and none of the interfactive components worked.
 Used chrome DevTools to inspect console and found I was receiving error - "TypeError: $.toast is not a function" in jQuery?.
 The ultimate resolution to the problem was to update the Bootstrap CDNs to v4.4.
 I had previously been using v4.0 and toast are not supported on this release.
+- I have truly been down the rabbit hole and like Alice ..... through the looking glass over the past 24hrs (",).
+Something that should have taken only half an hour, wiring up email backend to the project, took about a day in the round.
+I followed the tutorials to the letter but I had to integrate the backend with my development environment because the heroku deployment wasn't functioning outside of the homepage.
+Even though Heroku was correctly displaying static css because of the whitenoise implementation I was receiving server error 500 for every other page I attempted to load.
+So back in the developement environment, every time I attempted to utilize email backend it failed with an authentication error message, and when I checked the gmail backend itself, it hadn't registered the auth attempt from my django app.
+I went through numerous iterations of testing, each one itself requiring the registered email to be removed for the django admin, before I ultimately discovered the root cause.
+Also...by way of FYI, flipping back and forth between the admin and unregistered views presented its own problems.....in that, if I failed to logout of django admin panel the session variables associated with the admin account would result in a CSRF error when attempting to register with the new temp email account.
+Long and short of it is the failure was not in off-piste code itself but the residual environmental variables I had loaded via the GitPod GUI interface during the Boutique_Ado tutorials.
+Once they were removed the local developement environment started to behave more consistently.
+I then moved onto the heroku depoyment itself.
+Altering the logic around access to the local environment using development and production variables in the django settings files sorted the problem with the 500 server error for the majority of pages but did not for the the about page, which is strange because it is the simplest of the apps to render.
+I tried multiple combinations and permutations of configurations in attempt to resolve the server error, I even went as far as deleting, readding and reinitialising the heroku app but to no avail.
+During this time I also attempted to integrate the media data using suggestions I picked up from slack but to no avail.
+I'm now going to park this and return to developing the site again.......wasted far too much time on these issues.

 ***